vodquang96/django-anymail/docs/esps/sendgrid.rst

-When you supply per-recipient :attr:`~anymail.message.AnymailMessage.merge_data`, Anymail automatically changes how it communicates the "to" list to SendGrid, so that so that each recipient sees only their own email address.
+When you supply per-recipient :attr:`~anymail.message.AnymailMessage.merge_data`, Anymail automatically changes how it communicates the "to" list to SendGrid, so that each recipient sees only their own email address.
 (Anymail creates a separate "personalization" for each recipient in the "to" list; any cc's or bcc's will be duplicated for *every* to-recipient.)